 2. Get your plan from a Professional Instructor.

 A personal and professional plan will ensure you are getting results and enjoying the journey of learning.
 Obviously I’m biased toward SaxCasts here, I’ve spent years producing a world class course for you to follow but be sure to get a practice plan from someone who is qualified and cares about your progress.
 This could be a Skype Lesson, A local tutor or as a member of SaxCasts you can get your own personal practice plan from me directly by getting in touch!
+Or join the Masterclass Programme to get 6 months of personal mentoring from yours truly:

 3. Play Every Day.